KristofarStavrev/leagueofnobles-website/README.md

 Fix for the error can be found on the following [link](https://support.google.com/mail/answer/7126229?hl=en&authuser=1#zippy=%2Cstep-check-that-imap-is-turned-on%2Cstep-change-smtp-other-settings-in-your-email-client%2Ci-cant-sign-in-to-my-email-client).

-Usually, the issue is fixed by allowing less secure apps to access your account and/or following the steps for the DisplayUnlockCaptcha section.
+Usually, the issue is resolved by allowing less secure apps to access your account and/or following the steps for the DisplayUnlockCaptcha section.

 ## Visual examples of the website